4d/docs/website/translated_docs/de/WebServer/webServerConfig.md

 #### Reuse temporary contexts (in remote mode)

 Allows you to optimize the operation of the 4D Web Server in remote mode by reusing web processes created for processing previous web requests.
 In fact, the web server in 4D needs a specific web process for the handling of each web request; in remote mode, when necessary, this process connects to the 4D Server machine in order to access the data and database engine.
 It thus generates a temporary context using its own variables, selections, etc. Once the request has been dealt with, this process is killed.
+Once the request has been dealt with, this process is killed.

 When the **Reuse Temporary Contexts** option is checked, in remote mode 4D maintains the specific web processes and reuses them for subsequent requests.
 By removing the process creation stage, web server performance is improved.